-An interview on BBC 2's Radio Jeremy Vine show in July, launched the campaign which is running for the rest of the year.
-Based on 5 eye-catching posters and infographic, messages are about kidneys, their importance for life, health and how to look after them.
+An interview on BBC 2's Radio Jeremy Vine show launched the public campaign which runs for the rest of the year.
+Based on 5 eye-catching posters and an infographic, messages are about kidneys, their importance for life, health and how to look after them.
 Free for display in patient and public areas they can be ordered from the link above.
 The campaign is the result of a survey which told us only 51% of the population know that their kidneys make urine.

-AKI information leaflets for children and young people and their carers are in development with our consultant paediatric nephrologists and our partners the BKPA, and will be available on the website for download or to order in hard copy in a few weeks' time.
+AKI information leaflets for children and and their carers are being finalised, and will be available on the finalised, and will be available on the website for download or to order in hard copy in a few weeks' time.